FaithBeam/Sims-1-Complete-Collection-Widescreen-Patcher/README.md

 4. Select Display adapter properties for Display 1
 5. Select List All Modes

 These are resolutions that will potentially work for The Sims 1.
 There are resolutions that don't work without dgVoodoo2, however.
-These resolutions are > 1080p or 1280x720.
+These resolutions are > 1080p.

 I'm sure you can increase the range of valid resolutions by creating custom resolutions using [Custom Resolution Utility](https://www.monitortests.com/forum/Thread-Custom-Resolution-Utility-CRU)